TheOdinProject/curriculum/html_css/floats.md

 ### Additional Resources
 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something
-* [For a more in-depth look at float](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Floats) MDN has some great documentation on `float`.
+* [For a more in-depth look at float](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Floats) MDN has some great documentation.

 ### Knowledge Check
 * What is the main use for floats in the present day?